2008

 This is clearly a hole that you can score on, a four being a must against this strong field, and you can expect to see some eagles made here this week!

-Also: See the latest Mercedes Championship News; and Live Scoring Here:
+Also: See the latest Hyundai Championship News; and Live Scoring Here:

 Tournaments page - with more Winning Caddy Interviews